-The District boundary is conterminous with the boundaries of CSA 26.
-The Assessment Diagram for the District is on file in the County Department of Parks and Recreation and by reference is made a part of this report.
-Copies of the Assessment Diagram are available for public inspection at the County Department of Parks and Recreation office during normal business hours.
-A reduced copy of the Assessment Diagram is included as part of this Report.
+The District boundary generally coincides with the Julian Community Planning Area boundary, with the addition of adjacent development south of the community.
+The Boundary Map & Assessment Diagram for the District is on file in the County Department of Parks and Recreation and by reference is made a part of this report.
+Copies of the Boundary Map & Assessment Diagram are available for public inspection at the County Department of Parks and Recreation office during normal business hours.
+A reduced copy of the Boundary Map & Assessment Diagram is included on the following page.